Fenix Abilities and Strategy

 Create a laser beam at the target point that circles around Fenix twice, dealing 135 (+4% per level) damage to enemies hit and Slowing them by 25% for 4 seconds.

 Plasma Cutter deals damage and slows enemies as it rotates around Fenix.
 Because Fenix is not limited by Mana or other casting resources, Plasma Cutter should be used liberally.
 It is effective against Heroes, Minions, Structures, and even Mercenaries.
 While using Plasma Cutter against Heroes, it is important to be mindful of the slow that it provides.
-Not only does the slow make it much easier to apply Basic Attacks, it also triggers effects for several of Fenix's Talents.
+Not only does the slow make it much easier to apply Basic Attacks, it also triggers effects for some of Fenix's Talents.

 While using Plasma Cutter in a PvE setting, the radius of each cast should be considered.
 A maximum radius Plasma Cutter can hit a Fort Gate, both Towers, and enemies close to the gate.
 A minimum radius Plasma Cutter can hit all units in a Mercenary Camp.
 With the sustain from Shield Capacitor and the additional AoE damage provided by Weapon Mode: Phase Bomb, Plasma Cutter helps Fenix to efficiently solo secure any non-boss Mercenary Camps.